Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted, creating a balanced level of difficulty by using specific, ambiguous, and misleading cues.
+The clue set is well-crafted.
+The informed clues are specific, the misinformed clues are ambiguous, and the fake clues are focused on the wrong answers.
+This creates a good level of difficulty.

 ---